ALTHEA TALBOT-HOWARD

 Both sets of scores & (six) parts need to be purchased, in order to mix and match double reeds & clarinets.

-The saxophones play in D minor - and so cannot be mixed in with the others.
-They also need to play as a unified group, owing to their greater volume.
+The saxophones play in D minor - and so cannot be mixed in with the others, other than in a bespoke arrangement.
+Playing as a unified group also suits their greater volume.

 BELLS

-1) The Full Bell Part is performed as written on the score using either Tubular Bells, or two Aluphone bells suspended on a percussion stand.
+The Bell part should be performed as written on the score using either tubular bells, two Aluphone bells suspended on a percussion stand, or tuned handbells with clappers (B4 & E4, or A4 & D4).

-The performer is either the woodwind player of Part One, or an additional percussionist who plays only the bells, and is tacet from bars 31-105.
+The performer is either the woodwind player of Part One, or an additional percussionist who plays only the bells.
+This part is tacet from bars 31-105.

 At the world premiere, the part was doubled.
-Eleanor played Oboe I & Bells.
+Eleanor played Oboe I & Aluphone bells.

 IMPORTANT NOTE